scikit-image/scikit-image/INSTALL.rst

   # Install scikit-image
   python -m pip install -U scikit-image

-To include a selection of other scientific python packages as well, replace the last line with
+To include a selection of other scientific python packages that expand scikit-image's capabilities to include, e.g., parallel processing, you can install the package ``scikit-image[optional]``

 .. code-block:: sh